syntasso/instruqt-kubecon/02-generate-application-scaffolding/assignment.md

 👩🏾‍💻 Running your Application
 ==============

-While this is generic scaffolding, it does start with a valid and usable Golang application.
+While this is generic scaffolding, the Golang application it creates is usable and even includes basic operability needs.

 To run this Golang application locally, go to the `K8s Shell` tab and enter: